PravinRram/YDCP/README.md

 Go to this website:
 https://theqwertykeyboard.github.io/YDCP

-Then type in the code name at the end of the website
+Then type in the foolder and file name at the end of the website

-eg to see 'Exercise1.html' (found under "Session 3 - Intro to HTML" Directory), the website should be 'https://theqwertykeyboard.github.io/YDCP/Session 3 - Intro to HTML/Exercise1.html'
+eg to see 'Exercise1.html' (found under "Session-3_Intro-to-HTML" Directory), the website should be 'https://theqwertykeyboard.github.io/YDCP/Session-3_Intro-to-HTML/Exercise1.html'

 [this is meant to be for my reference if I forget how to do this]